merbanan/rtl_433/README.md

 	[-F] kv|json|csv|syslog|null Produce decoded output in given format.
 Not yet supported by all drivers.
 		 Append output to file with :<filename> (e.g. -F csv:log.csv), defaults to stdout.
 		 Specify host/port for syslog with e.g. -F syslog:127.0.0.1:1514
+	[-M level] Add metadata on modulation, frequency, RSSI, SNR, and noise to every output line.
 	[-K] FILE|PATH|<tag> Add an expanded token or fixed tag to every output line.
 	[-C] native|si|customary Convert units in decoded output.
 	[-T] Specify number of seconds to run